Crave-Trinity/crave-trinity-frontend/README.md

 For issues, feature requests, or ideas, please [open an issue](https://github.com/The-Obstacle-Is-The-Way/crave-trinity/issues).

 ---
+⚠️ Disclaimer: CRAVE intends to provide analytical **insights** based on user-logged cravings data.
+It will not offer medical predictions, diagnoses, or treatment prior to FDA SaMD approval.
+Any behavioral insights should be viewed as informational only, and users should consult a healthcare professional for medical or therapeutic guidance.

+---

 ## 📄 License
 This project is licensed under the [MIT License](LICENSE).